arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 }
 ```

-This sketch includes sensor initialization with error checking, configuration of oversampling rates, and continuous sensor readings in the loop that can be monitored through the serial output or accessed via RPC from the Python application.
+This sketch includes sensor initialization with error checking, configuration of oversampling rates, and continuous sensor readings in the loop that can be monitored through the serial output or accessed via RPC from the Python® application.

 ### BME280 Sensor Example